OK Survivor Justice Coalition

 The stories below were sent to us after a criminalized survivor, April Wilkens, began an independent survey of the women inside Mabel Bassett Correctional Center.
 Each story is being shared with the explicit permission of the survivor who lived it.

 In the mid 90s, April Wilkens was a single mom who owned her own business in Tulsa, Oklahoma.
 She was a graduate of Northwestern University in Chicago, IL.
 She found herself in an abusive relationship that escalated every time she tried to leave.
 Her abuser, Terry Carlton, beat, raped, and stalked April until their relationship culminated in a fight for April's life on April 28, 1999.
 In the early morning hours, April was beaten, raped, and ultimately handcuffed in the basement of Terry's home.
 In the chaos of the events leading up to the shooting, April managed to get the gun Terry had threatened her with earlier in the evening and emptied the clip - while handcuffed - as Terry lunged at her, furious she had the gun.
 Terry succumbed to his injuries.
-April told the police everything that happened.
+April stayed at the scene and told the police everything that happened.
 She was tried and convicted of First Degree Murder and sentenced to LIFE in prison.
 Learn more about April's case and her fight for freedom at FreeAprilWilkens.com, and follow her advocacy on twitter, facebook, and instagram.

 On November 3rd, 1981, Shari Lee McDonald was threatened by her abusive husband into helping him attempt a robbery on a Church’s Chicken.
 She and her husband went to Church’s Chicken before a doctor’s appointment for their two week old child.
 Her husband told Shari he had a job interview there.
 In the chaos, Shari’s husband assaulted two employees, one of which later died from injuries.